Rural health-care services get boost from pharmacy students

 (From left) A physiotherapy patient and her husband from Pincher Creek take part in a Tele-Rehab 2.0 session with physiotherapists Sheelah Woodhouse and Alec Chisholm, U of A project co-ordinator Emily Armstrong and students Amber Wardrop and Kamalpreet Mann.
 (Photo: Supplied)

-Platform allows specialists to offer physiotherapy expertise for patients in smaller communities
+Reading Time: 4 minutes Platform allows specialists to offer physiotherapy expertise for patients in smaller communities

 Virtual clinic pilot sees success in rural Alberta community